-Tooth extractions are a common dental procedure.
+Tooth extractions are a common dental procedure at our Rothschild dental office.
 If a tooth cannot be saved by a restorative treatment like a dental crown or a filling, or it’s been damaged because of a slip and fall or another impact injury, it may need to be extracted.

-At Skutak Dental, Dr. Lisa Skutak is an experienced oral surgeon, and she has been performing extractions for years.
+At Skutak Dental, Dr. Lisa Skutak has been performing extractions for years.
 She will walk you through every step of the procedure to ensure that you understand it, and that you can overcome any anxiety you may have about the operation.

 The Most Common Reasons